 The main reason most small business owners use Square is to process payments, mainly credit and debit cards.
 With Square, you can start accepting credit and debit cards within minutes, on the go or anywhere your business takes you.
-In this article, we will walk you through how to complete a sale or transaction on Square POS (Point of Sale).
-To see how Square stacks up against other POS systems, check out our POS buyer’s guide.
+In this article, we will walk you through how to complete a sale on Square POS (Point of Sale).

 If you haven’t done so already, the first step is to click here to sign up for a free Square account.
 Click “get started”, and answer some basic questions about your business to complete the signup process.

 It’s optional to put in an Employer Identification Number (EIN), but we suggest putting it in if you have one to avoid IRS withholdings/audits.
 Once you’ve completed your business information, click “Continue.”

 You’ll then be asked a few personal questions, including your date of birth and the last four digits of your Social Security Number.
 Don’t worry about providing this information–Square doesn’t perform a credit check.
 It’s simply to verify your identity.

 Finally, you’ll link your business bank account so that you get paid when your customers pay you!
 You can skip this step and go back to it later, but it’s quicker to link your account now if you have one.
 Credit and debit card payments are deposited into your account within 1-2 business days.

 After providing your business and personal information, Square gives you the option to choose a credit card reader, which they will mail to your place of business.